 Over 2.4 million children around the world will participate in youth baseball leagues each year, and at some point, many of those participants will pitch.
-Most leagues have a “pitch count” rule, so that each player is individually monitored.
-Jeff Baggett, certified athletic trainer and outreach program manager at Children’s Health℠ Andrews Institute for Orthopaedics and Sports Medicine, says that these rules are in place not necessarily to create fair play – but to protect the safety of our young athletes.
+Most leagues have a "pitch count" rule, so that each player is individually monitored.
+Jeff Baggett, Director of Sports Medicine Development and Community Engagement at Children's Health℠ Andrews Institute for Orthopaedics & Sports Medicine, says that these rules are in place not necessarily to create fair play – but to protect the safety of our young athletes.

 "Limiting the number pitches for youth pitchers has been recommended as far back as 1964," Baggett explains.
 "However, pitch count limits and rest recommendations were reemphasized in 1996 after a survey showed injuries to baseball pitchers' arms could be caused by the number of pitches thrown."